olafnub/bc-guide/paths/foundation/5-bitcoin-hash-encrypt.md

 slug: /foundation/bitcoin-hash-encrypt
 ---
 <!--
-File: 2-bitcoin-hash-encrypt.md
+File: 5-bitcoin-hash-encrypt.md
 Description: Explains Bitcoin's origins, cryptography, and its significance.
 -->

-# Bitcoin 2.0 -- Origins and Why It Was Created
+# Bitcoin 2.0 -- Hashing and Cryptography

 ### Introduction

-Bitcoin, the first cryptocurrency and blockchain to truly make it global from its predecessors.
-Yes, Bitcoin in fact was not the first cryptocurrency and there were other cryptocurrencies that had existed in the 1980s, projects like eCash, B-money, and HashCash.
+Bitcoin in fact was not the first cryptocurrency and there were other cryptocurrencies that had existed in the 1980s, projects like eCash, B-money, and HashCash.
 But they failed due to many technical and social issues which led to them never taking off.
 It wasn't until 2008, a pseudonymous going by the name "Satoshi Nakamoto" released Bitcoin that has then helped revolutionize digital currency.

-By the end of this lesson, we'll understand when and why Bitcoin was created, the motivation behind the project, and the key mechanisms that helped Bitcoin grow into a $2.6 trillion industry [(as of April 18, 2025)](https://coinmarketcap.com/crypto-heatmap/).
+By the end of this lesson, we'll understand the mechanisms behind Bitcoin.
+Diving a little into the math, and how blocks are added to the blockchain.
+Some sentences will have the same structure from Bitcoin 1.0 lesson but this lesson is more in depth on how it works.

 ### Lesson Overview

-- Bitcoin What, Bitcoin Why, Bitcoin How
-- Overview of Bitcoin Transactions

-### The Financial Crisis of 2008

-While the main goal of Bitcoin was to allow online peer-to-peer (Person -> Person, without the need of a bank or third party) payments, Bitcoin caught the wave of defying centralized banks and governments, as it was launched a little after the 2008 financial crisis.

-**A brief overview of the 2008 financial crisis:** The collapse of major banks like the Lehman Brothers was driven by greed and a false promise; banks approved loans with zero percent down payments, advertising that the housing market would always go up, meaning that no one could lose money.
-Selling on this false promise, many people started "buying" multiple houses without the proof of a good financial history, or even income.

-This eventually led to a housing bubble that burst around the time of 2007-2008.
-Since many people struggled to pay their monthly mortgage bills, leading to many defaults and an oversupply of houses that the banks couldn't sell, making them less valuable.
-And the result put a dent in the global economy, signifying that there were major improvements needed to the current financial system, and it also put a lot of distrust in governments and banks.

-A year later on January 3, 2009, Bitcoin was launched by an entity using the name **Satoshi Nakamoto**.
-The Bitcoin protocol itself was in the works in 2007, whitepaper in 2008, and the first block was mined on January 3, 2009.
-It was perfect timing as it paved way for a new financial system, promoting decentralization, transparency, and security.

-If we were to look back at the very first message on the Bitcoin blockchain, the decrypted message says this, _"The Times 03/Jan/2009 Chancellor on brink of second bailout for banks."_  Hinting towards the 2008 financial crisis headline by _The Times_.

-_Note: To this day, Satoshi Nakamoto's identity is unknown.
-People speculate that it could be one person, a group of people, an organization/government, or even the CIA to be responsible.
-But the truth still and will most likely remain unknown to the general public._
+- Why a blockchain is secure
+- Adding blocks to a blockchain

-### Bitcoin How
+### Bitcoin

-Another major innovation behind Bitcoin was to prevent double-spending.
-As money is moving to a more digital world, the problem of double spending was yet to be solved (without the need of a third party).
-For example:
+Reminder that a major innovation behind Bitcoin was to prevent double-spending.
+In the digital wild west where there's no government or banks involvment, duplicating money is pretty easy.

 - If you have 100 dollars online, you shouldn't be allowed to send $100 to your friend Alice.
-Then send another $100 to your friend Bob.
+Then send the same $100 to your friend Bob.

 That's where Bitcoin comes in.
 It prevents double spending by using blockchain; blockchain uses hashing and encryption methods to verify every transaction that happens on the ledger, ensuring no one can double spend or fake a transactions on the ledger.

-While apps such as PayPal, Venmo, and centralized banks already have their own ledgers, making sure transactions flowing through are valid.
-The problem is that these centralized models works... until they don't, which is what we saw in the 2008 financial crisis.

-> Wrapping up: _Bitcoin solved the **double-spending problem** and allowed peer to peer transactions, without needing a central server or bank to keep track of transactions._

 ### Cryptography